LKay/react-transition-replace/README.md

 yarn add react-transition-replace
 ```

 The component is intended to work with `react-transition-group@2.x.x` and utilises some of its components: `Transition` and `CSSTransition`.
-Because it is a peer dependency you should add it to your project by yourself.
 ### CDN / External

 Since react-transition-replace is fairly small, the overhead of including the library in your application is negligible.
 However, in situations where it may be useful to benefit from an external CDN when bundling, link to the following CDN: https://unpkg.com/react-transition-replace/dist/react-transition-replace.min.js